 So, if your two-year-old suddenly starts to fight bedtime, wakes in the night after previously sleeping through and suddenly decides to drop naps, then the two-year sleep regression could be the culprit.

-The best thing that you can do is to ride it out.
+The best thing that you can do with the two year sleep regression is to ride it out.
 Most phases are just that - a phase, that shall pass soon.
-Do what you can to remain consistent and confident in your approach to the regression and remember that you are an amazing parent.
+Do what you can to remain consistent and confident in your approach to the regression, make sure you have a great bedtime routine (and a mini version of the routine for nap times) and remember that you are an amazing parent.
 Good luck!